flipxcrsp/flipxcrsp/README.md

 This space is where I keep track of the things I’m learning and experimenting with.
 I like diving into labs, modules, and tools.

-Troubleshooting systems, exploring security workflows, or just tinkering with different platforms.

-It’s less about polished projects and more documenting hands-on work with security tools, systems, and workflows, with a focus on understanding how technical products solve real business problems and how to communicate that value clearly.
+It’s less about polished projects and more documenting work with tools, systems, and workflows, with a focus on understanding how technical products solve real business problems and how to communicate that value clearly.

 ---